algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 ## Achievements

 - Create the slideshow for the presentation.
-- Prepare the oral with the team.
+- Prepare the oral presentation with the team.

 ## Challenges